andrewchambers/bupstash/doc/technical_overview.md

 - The repository owner *can* iterate the hash tree for garbage collection purposes.
 - The repository owner *can* run garbage collection without retrieving the leaf nodes from cold storage.
 - The repository owner *can* push stream a hash tree to a client with no network round trips.
+- A client *can* send data streams to a repository without sharing the encryption key.
+- A client *can* retrieve and verify a datastream by checking hmacs.

 These properties are desirable for enabling high performance garbage collection and data streaming with prefetch on the repository side.